vinc/moros/doc/index.md

 MOROS is a hobby operating system written in Rust for the x86 architecture.

+It targets 64 bits processors with a legacy BIOS, so roughly computers from the 2010 era, but it also run well on most hypervisors.

 ![screenshot](moros.png)

+The first task when running the OS is to install the [filesystem](filesystem.md) on a disk (or in RAM) using the `install` program, altough it's possible to skip the installation and stay in read only mode.

-Everything in MOROS is done from a command line interface and most tools are rather minimalist.
+Everything in MOROS is done from a command line interface and most program are rather minimalist.

 It has a [shell](shell.md):

 ![screenshot](shell.png)

-With a few tools like `find` that use a [regex engine](regex.md) to find files or lines:
+With a few program like `find` that use a [regex engine](regex.md) to find files or lines:

 ![screenshot](find.png)